SaltyPretzel303/ocelot_in_docker/README.md

 While your sripts are still in development it could be smart to test it on the simulator first beacuse in the case of some thread locks or infinite loops your gpu will be unusable for further testing and if that is your only gpu you will have to reboot the machine to use it again.
 Same script on simulator will either break and exit on its own or you will simply be able to cancel it with the `ctrl+c` which is not the case if it is run on GPU.
 Or if you simply do not have nvidia gpu this can be handy for some educational purpose.

+More info can be found on https://github.com/gtcasl/gpuocelot